abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Polymorphic types.
 The Maybe type
 ===

-Now, we will define the type we in Haskell call, $Maybe$ (and what in other languages is usually called `Option`).
+Now, we will define the type that is known in Haskell as, $Maybe$ (and what in other languages is usually called $Option$).
 If you haven't encountered it, the Haskell documentation provides a very good description:

 >The Maybe type encapsulates an optional value.
 A value of type Maybe a either contains a value of type a (represented as $Just[a]$), or it is empty (represented as $Nothing$).
 Using $Maybe$ is a good way to deal with errors or exceptional cases without resorting to drastic measures such as error.